edamame-maru/hello-gtk/README.md

 # sayhello
-Introduction to the GTK Widget Toolkit
+Introduction to the GTK Widget Toolkit; work in progress